hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 #### How do I remove my credit card?

+You can go to https://console.hyper.sh/billing/credit to add/update/delete your credit card.
 - First please make sure that there is no payment due and that there are no resources left in your account.
-- If there is payment due, you need to update the card to fullfill the payment.
+- If there is payment due, you will need to update the credit card to first fullfill the payment.
 - Once the credit card information is removed, your account will be limited.
-You can add the card to re-enable the account.
+You can add a credit card to re-enable your account.